craigfe/ocaml-generics/rfc/optical-irmin-stores.md

 ### Monad-parameterised optics

-A key advantage of using optics as an Irmin interface is to represent the indirection of the content-addressible store: accessing/updating the field of a 'store'-d record requires access to a content-addressible heap that may have its own effect monad.
+A key advantage of using optics as an Irmin interface is to represent the indirection of the content-addressable store: accessing/updating the field of a 'store'-d record requires access to a content-addressable heap that may have its own effect monad.
 We can provide an optics library that is parameterised over these effects, and then specialise them for Irmin: